-In many cases the updates to the guidelines clarify or provide further guidance on existing concepts, rather than introducing significant new concepts or practices.
+This is because in most cases updates to the guidelines will clarify or provide further guidance on existing concepts, rather than introducing significant new concepts or practices.
 In this regard applying the latest version of the OECD's transfer pricing guidelines can aid with the application and interpretation of transfer pricing legislation that was enacted earlier.
 Inland Revenue and many taxpayers routinely apply the latest versions of the guidelines to assist in analysing cases from earlier years, as the latest guidelines are generally consistent with our existing law.